 If soil is likely to move in the future or is too soft to bear the weight of your home, then your foundations may need reinforcing so that they can take the weight of your house and keep it stable.
 You may need to spread the load of the building or to create deeper foundation supports.

 In some cases, you may need to incorporate piers or pilings under your foundation slab.
 These structures may need to go deeper in the ground than the norm.
+In which case our piling contractors based in Sydney can help.

 Extra depth often helps if you need to ground your foundations at a stable sub-strata level.
 This bypasses potential soil problems by anchoring your home deeper into the ground so that the home gets adequate support.
 This reduces the risk that your home will develop movement problems in the future.